gettalong/hexapdf/benchmark/README.md

     optimization/script.sh

-The script may take arguments to control the execution of the benchmark, use `script.sh -h` to show some help.
+It is possible to restrict the benchmark to certain executables by specifying them using the `-t` option.
+In addition the script may take arguments to control the execution of the benchmark, use `script.sh -h` to show the help and what arguments are available.

 ## Generating Graphs